 It means something like “Love ya.”
 This phrase is adorable – it’s like a kind of puppy love.
 Kids use it a lot when they express their love to a friend or family member, and it’s commonly used amongst close friends.

-The most accurate translation to English for this one is probably ‘I am head over heels in love.’
-When you’ve totally lost your marbles over somebody, this is the way to tell your friends when you’ve met the potential special one.
+The most accurate English translation for this one is probably “I am head over heels in love.”
+When you’ve totally lost your marbles over somebody, this is the way to tell your friends that you’ve met the potential special one.

-‘You are my everything,’ or ‘you mean the world to me’ is very romantic, almost cheesy.
-It’s not really used much in conversation, and it’s instead found on Valentine’s card.
+“You are my everything,” or “You mean the world to me” is very romantic, almost cheesy.
+It’s not really used much in conversation, but it can often be found on Valentine’s cards.

-Therefore, the way to say “I love you” in German is friendly and straightforward, as we previously said:
+Therefore, the way to say “I love you” in German is pretty straightforward, as we previously said: